brunogirin/OTProtocolCC/README.md

 # OTProtocolCC
-Defintions and support for minimal OpenTRV central-control messages and semantics.
+Defintions and support for minimal OpenTRV central-control messages and semantics for COHEAT.